RodrigoDestefano/pandas-start/README.md

 ## Modify a .xlsx format with Pandas library
 Learning to use some library functions to wrap an Excel spreadsheet.
-There are no complex functions or estructure the objective is just organize an amout of data about some companys
+There are no complex functions or estructure the objective is just organize an amout of data about some companies

 (The file was removed from Economatica)